 Super Hydrophobic Technology

 Highly advanced super hydrophobic technology was specially designed to offer long-term protection for exterior surfaces.
-Utilising nano-technology, super hydrophobic treatments create a water repellent surface on exterior building materials that prevents water ingress, while also remaining highly breathable.
+Utilising nano-technology, super hydrophobic treatments create a water repellent surface on exterior building materials that reduces water ingress, while also remaining highly breathable.

 At Emperor Paint, we offer both a clear masonry cream and a coloured masonry paint that contain our highly advanced super hydrophobic.
 Both products were independently tested to certify their performance over a 25 year period.
 The results of the testing found that both products prevent 96% of water absorption and have an SD value of 0.01 (Emperor Masonry Creme) and 0.03 (Emperor Masonry Paint).
 After a 25 year period of heavy weathering during the testing, they both showed no signs of deterioration after a 25 year period, which is why both products come with a lifetime guarantee.
 The tests also demonstrated that by keeping exterior walls dry, Emperor Masonry Paint & Emperor Masonry Creme were found to keep treated walls 6°C warmer on average when compared to an untreated wall.
 This was due to the significantly lower moisture levels in the treated walls that helped prevent heat loss, as the untreated wall was heavily saturated with water which caused it to transfer heat much quicker than the dry walls treated with Emperor Paint products.